MicrosoftDocs/azure-devops-docs/docs/boards/queries/define-query-hyperlink.md

 <a id="define-query-hyperlink" />

-The easiest way to define a hyperlink is to create a query that matches what you want and then copy the URL for the query.
-The hyperlink uses the work item query language (WIQL), which resembles Transact-SQL.
+A query hyperlink uses the Work Item Query Language (WIQL), which resembles Transact-SQL.
 For details about constructing WIQLs, see [Syntax for the Work Item Query Language (WIQL)](wiql-syntax.md).

 > [!NOTE]